 Website & On Page SEO

-Long gone are the days that you can simply copy your company brochure to your website, sit back and expect to reap the rewards of climbing to the top of Google.
+Long gone are the days when you can simply copy your company brochure to your website, sit back, and expect to reap the rewards of climbing to the top of Google.

 Your website should be your best salesperson.